ZIO K8s

 // Generic representation (optional)

-type Generic =
+type Generic = NamespacedResource[Crontab] with NamespacedResourceStatus[CrontabStatus, Crontab]

 trait Service

-with NamespacedResourceStatus[CrontabStatus, Crontab] {
+extends NamespacedResource[Crontab] with NamespacedResourceStatus[CrontabStatus, Crontab]

 final class Live(